[Guide] How to Take Ownership (Permission) of a File or Folder Manually in Windows?

 But sometime people complain that they are unable to take ownership of the file and we suggest them to take the ownership manually.

-Since taking the ownership manually is a bit complicated task, today we are going to post a detailed guide with screenshots which will help you in taking ownership and granting full permission to yourself of a file or folder in Windows.
+Since taking the ownership manually is a bit complicated task, today we are going to post a detailed guide with screenshots which will help you in taking ownership and granting full permission and control to yourself on a file or folder in Windows.

 So without wasting time, here are the required steps: